 Jake eavesdrop Mel’s get-rich-quick scheme.
 What does he do?
 He proceeds to laugh.
 Who laughs when somebody is going incognito?
 Did Jake ripped a silent fart?
 James Bond or Ethan Hunt from “Mission Impossible” can do better stealth than this twerp!

 Jake is a moronic brat who doesn’t realize that Mel managed to persuade his grandpa by signing a contract that’ll earn their store worth millions.
 If I were home I would’ve asked Mel or grandpa a 4K TV and expensive Hot Toys action figures as presents.

 It’s difficult to emphasize Mel & Jake’s goals.
-Mel wants use an amnesiac Grandma to sue (literally) Santa.
+Mel wants to use an amnesiac Grandma to sue (literally) Santa.
 Jake on the other hand, attempts to prevent Mel from winning.
 I never cared about them.

 Hearing Jake say “and” can be irritating.
 Nostalgia Critic already mocked his voice in his review for Grandma Got Run Over By A Reindeer, so here’s my jab.
-“It’s as if Chaz/Chasity Bono (Cher’s daughter turned son) got a kick in the “jingle bells” only to retain his feminine voice.”
+“It’s as if Chaz Bono (Cher’s son formerly known as Chasity) got a kick in the “jingle bells” only to retain his feminine voice.”
 Sorry Chaz, I have nothing against you, congratulations for raising transgender awareness.